• Skip to primary navigation

 Even if you see the value of incorporating multicultural literature, it may seem like an intimidating goal.
 BJU Press has taken that stress away by making available excellent resources that can guide your child through diverse literature from a biblical worldview perspective.

-The Teacher’s Editions of these books are also extremely valuable in helping you navigate these different cultures.
+The Teacher’s Editions is also extremely valuable in helping you navigate these different cultures.
 As you embark on this journey of educating your child, BJU Press is committed to supporting you along the way.

 Are You Promoting Kingdom Thinking?